KiwiFlavoredApollo/cobblemon-trainer-battle/docs/trainerteam.md

 # Trainer Team

 Trainer team files follow Showdown team JSON format.
 Additional attributes are available.
 Few attributes can be set Minecraft-friendly.
-Manually writing trainer team files can be quite painful, please consider using `/cobblemontrainerbattle export <player>` command to facilitate the process.
+Manually writing trainer team files can be quite painful, please consider using `/exportpokemon` command to facilitate the process.

 ## Example